SiteGuyCo/sacktracker/README.md

 - Vendor tiles that let you switch the chart to each vendor's history

 Use the **Admin** button to view, insert, edit, or delete vendor information.
 Any changes made in the admin page are reflected immediately on the dashboard.
 A starter vendor called "Sample Seafood" is included so you can try editing and saving changes right away.

+Netlify CMS is configured in the `admin/` folder.
+When deployed to Netlify, visit `/admin/` and log in with Netlify Identity to edit `vendors.json`.